galazel/quicky/README.md

 # Quicky

-Quicky is a simple app that lets you upload files—such as PDFs, Word documents, PowerPoints, or text files—and instantly convert them into interactive quizzes.
+Quicky is a simple app that lets you upload files—such as PDFs, Word documents, PowerPoints, or text files—and instantly convert them into interactive quizzes using AI.

 ## Features